Snowflake-Labs/sfquickstarts/site/sfguides/src/snowflake_build_secure_multitenant_data_applications_snowflake_sigma/snowflake_build_secure_multitenant_data_applications_snowflake_sigma.md

 <img src="assets/ss71.png" width="600"/>

-5.16 Once again, ensure that `Tasty Admin` is the highest priority team by dragging it to the number 1 slot.
+5.16 Once again, ensure that `Tasty Admins` is the highest priority team by dragging it to the number 1 slot.

 <img src="assets/tastywhorder.png" width="600">